-Pep’s Musical Bar was one of Philadelphia’s most celebrated jazz spots.
-It brought in national jazz, blues, R&B and soul greats, including Aretha Franklin, Jimmy Rushing, Nina Simone, Dinah Washington and Yusef Lateef.
+Pep’s Musical Bar opened in 1951 under the ownership of William “Bill” Gerson.
+Pep’s was one of Philadelphia’s most celebrated jazz spots.
+Gerson brought in national jazz, blues, R&B and soul greats, including Jimmy Rushing, Quincy Jones, Dinah Washington and Yusef Lateef.

-Philly favorite John Coltrane frequently performed at Pep’s, including September 18, 1964.
+Philly favorite John Coltrane frequently performed at Pep’s, including on September 18, 1964.

 She was an incomparable artist and played much of that wonderful mix of music at her Pep’s engagement.
 Starting off with an extended version of the great blues “Trouble in Mind”, followed by a stirring, elegiac jazz/classical version of “You’d be so Nice to Come Home to.”
 Then some Ellington and more blues.
 The audience knew it would all lead up to “Porgy” for a grand finale.